micouy/kn/README.md

 $ kn ........         # Type as many dots as you want!
 $ kn .../....         # This works as well.

-$ kn .../..../abbr    # You can put abbreviationss after the prefix.
+$ kn .../..../abbr    # You can put abbreviations after the prefix.
 ```